k-lar/kv/README.md

   └── v2
 ```

 The first commit ever, gets put in this `v1` directory.
-This is the only time that `kv`
-will copy any file contents.
-All commited files will be copied into the `v1` directory.
+All commited files will be copied
-Every other subsequent version/commit, will contain only deltas/diffs/changes done to the
-`v1` directory.
-Every file will be hashed with sha1, so that later comparisons can be made.
+into the `v1` directory.
+Every file will be hashed with sha1, so that later comparisons can
+be made.

 ### Hashing files